Levi Bellfield: Criminal history

-Modus operandi

 At the time of the attacks, Bellfield ran a wheel-clamping business which operated in and around West Drayton, where he lived.
 Sutton speculated:

 Bellfield was seen driving around in his van, talking to young girls at bus stops, while under police surveillance.
 Amélie Delagrange was seen by CCTV cameras which showed her walking towards Twickenham Green after she missed her stop on the bus home.
 She may have stopped and spoken to Bellfield between the last two sightings of her.
 She was attacked shortly afterwards.

-Arrest and charges

-Bellfield was arrested early on the morning of 22 November 2004 on suspicion of the murder of Amélie Delagrange.
+Bellfield was arrested early on the morning of 22 November 2004, on suspicion of the murder of Delagrange.
 On 25 November, he was charged with three counts of rape in Surrey and West London.
 On 9 December 2004, he was charged with assaulting a woman in Twickenham between 1995 and 1997 and remanded in custody.
 Bellfield was rearrested and charged with Delagrange's murder on 2 March 2006, along with the attempted murder of Kate Sheedy and the attempted murder and causing grievous bodily harm to Irma Dragoshi.
 On 25 May 2006, Bellfield was charged with the murder of Marsha McDonnell.

 Victims

 Milly Dowler

 Amanda Jane "Milly" Dowler was a 13-year-old girl who went missing on leaving Walton-on-Thames railway station on 21 March 2002 and was found dead in Yateley Heath Woods, Yateley, six months later.
 In August 2009, Surrey Police submitted a dossier to the Crown Prosecution Service (CPS) containing evidence of Bellfield's involvement in the murder of Dowler.
-On 30 March 2010, Bellfield was charged with the kidnapping and murder of Dowler, as well as the attempted kidnapping of then 12-year-old Rachel Cowles on 20 March 2002.
+On 30 March 2010, Bellfield was charged with the kidnapping and murder of Dowler, as well as the attempted kidnapping of the 12-year-old girl Rachel Cowles on 20 March 2002.
 Bellfield did not give evidence at his trial and denied any involvement in Dowler's death.
-A jury convicted Bellfield of Milly Dowler's murder on 23 June 2011.
+On 23 June 2011 a jury convicted him of Dowler's murder.

 Marsha McDonnell

-Marsha Louise McDonnell, a 19-year-old woman, was beaten over the head with a blunt instrument near her home in Hampton in February 2003.
+Marsha Louise McDonnell, a 19-year-old woman, was beaten over the head with a blunt instrument near her home in Hampton on 4 February 2003.
 The wound was inflicted shortly after she got off the 111 bus from Kingston upon Thames at the stop on Percy Road.
-McDonnell died in hospital two days after being admitted.
+She died in hospital two days after being admitted.
 Bellfield sold his Vauxhall Corsa car for £1,500 six days after the murder, having bought it for £6,000 just five months earlier.